eli-fin/OpenUVideoViewer/readme.txt

     Videos can also be exported to an HTML file, which will be saved in user downloads folder Username, password and ID should configured in config file.
 (I'ts just a text file)

+    Once you have the direct links (or if you export them to HTML), they can be used without logging in.

     There's a screenshot of the main screen in the wiki (from the images folder)

 # Dependencies